 Most of us already know that oven roasting is a great easy way to cook asparagus.
 But when you add a layer of citrus you get a little extra pizazz.
 I drizzled on olive oil and showered it all with salt, pepper, and rosemary.
 And for the ultimate finishing touch, add some BLOOD ORANGE VINEGAR to bring it all alive.

 This recipe uses the same principle as my LEMON HERB FISH, where I cook the fish on top of paper thin slices of lemon.
-I did a similar treatment with SALMON, and CHICKEN.
+I did a similar treatment with my VODKA AND CLEMENTINE GLAZED SALMON, and MEYER LEMON ROAST CHICKEN.
 This is such a healthy way to cook because it gives lots of flavor without lots of salt and fats.
 Who needs hollandaise sauce when you’ve got blood oranges?

 - Set oven to 425F